 In Venezuela, teachers adapt to a COVID-19 world

-As school closures continue, UNICEF is supporting teachers to help keep children healthy and learning.
+As school closures due to the pandemic continue, UNICEF is supporting teachers to help keep children learning

 “This approach has never been used for such young children,” she says.

 It’s a familiar problem for other countries in Latin America and the Caribbean.
-Across the region, the prolonged closure of schools means that 137 million boys and girls continue to miss out on a regular education.
-With each passing day of schools being closed, a generational catastrophe risks unfolding, one with profound consequences for society.
+Across the region, the prolonged closure of schools means that 137 million boys and girls continue to miss out on their educations.
+With each passing day of schools being closed, a generational catastrophe is unfolding, one with profound consequences for society.

-Since the beginning of the pandemic, UNICEF’s response has focused on working with partners to enable children and adolescents to continue learning at home by providing technical and operational support, including resources such as smartphones and training for teachers.
-Alibert says that staying in touch with students and families has been one of the biggest challenges during the pandemic, but that smartphones provided by UNICEF has made things easier.
+Since the beginning of the pandemic, UNICEF’s response has focused on working with partners to enable children and adolescents to continue learning at home by providing technical and operational support, including training and resources such as smartphones for teachers.
+Alibert says that the smartphone she recently received from UNICEF is helping her stay in touch with families more easily.
 By the end of July, 900 teachers in Miranda state, where Alibert works, had received mobile phones with internet access as part of the initiative.

 UNICEF has also provided training on child protection and emergency education strategies at schools including Alibert’s.